johnhaup/dope-map/README.md

 # dope-map

 A wrapper around [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) that adds the ability to uses keys of equal but not referential value.
+This comes with a performance tradeoff (see [Benchmarks](#benchmarks)), so if your dataset is large take that into consideration.

 Defaults to using [hash-it](https://github.com/planttheidea/hash-it) for its key hashing function.
 You can supply a different hashing function in DopeMap's config (as long as it returns a `string` or `number`).